Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 Making a reward program fun helps to prevent the idea that the rewarded skills or behaviors are undesirable.
 Kids are much more likely to believe “we are learning something valuable together, and having fun doing it.”

 This story about a family’s creative, fun reward program may give you some ideas.
-As the Covid pandemic set in, the Berg family was stressed by the “everyone-is-home-24-7” mess and crankiness.
+As the COVID pandemic set in, the Berg family was stressed by the “everyone-is-home-24-7” mess and crankiness.
 Mom announced, “Cleaning needs to happen!”
-The parents developed a creative system of play money to motivate their kids toward meaningful contribution to their household and family to help alleviate the pandemic stress.
+The parents developed a creative system of play money to motivate their kids toward meaningful contributions to their household and family to help alleviate pandemic stress.

-Dad printed fun play money with mom and dad’s pictures on it.
-The children could earn the “Berg Bucks” by doing chores, spontaneously helping, having good attitudes, and exhibiting politeness.
+Dad printed fun play money with Mom and Dad’s pictures on it.
+The children could earn “Berg Bucks” by doing chores, spontaneously helping others, having good attitudes, and exhibiting politeness.
 Different chores earned varying amounts of money.
 Harder, longer, or less desirable chores were worth more.

 What this family’s rewards for their kids looked like

-At the end of the week, they could enjoy a special, planned, activity together if they each had enough “Berg Bucks.”
-Though they each had to earn their own money, it encouraged teamwork because they knew that their individual efforts would gain a team reward.
+At the end of the week, they could enjoy a special, planned activity together if they each had enough “Berg Bucks.”
+Although they each had to earn their own money, it encouraged teamwork because they knew that their individual efforts would result in a team reward.

 Some chores didn’t have a reward, such as loading the dishwasher and cleaning their room.
 The parents explained that there are things the kids were expected to do to help one another and build general responsibility without needing a reward.

-This system was highly motivating for the kids, and was a successful springboard to create positive habits in the home.
-The dad playfully explained that the reward system would slowly be faded out, “When Gramma potty trained me I got a reward, but do you think I still need a reward to go potty?”
-They all learned a lot about the importance of working together as a family, and said they might go back to this reward system again in the future if they needed another jumpstart.
+This system was highly motivating for the kids and served as a successful springboard to establish positive habits at home.
+The dad playfully explained that the reward system would be slowly faded out, “When Gramma potty trained me I got a reward, but do you think I still need a reward to go potty?”
+They all learned a great deal about the importance of working together as a family and said they might revisit this reward system in the future if they needed another jumpstart.

 8. Focus on learning a skill and quality work.

-Kids like to know you are very thoughtful about mentoring them with good intentions, and that you’re doing this for their benefit, not your own.
+Kids appreciate knowing that you are thoughtful about mentoring them with good intentions, and that you’re doing this for their benefit, not your own.
 It’s not just about checking a box.

 Which chores might best communicate that we serve each other because that is just what families do?
-For example, meal preparation and basic common area cleaning.
-Which chores are opportunities for developing work ethic/job skills for reward or pay?
+For example, meal preparation and basic cleaning of the common areas.
+Which chores offer opportunities for developing work ethic/job skills that lead to rewards or compensation?
 For example, weeding a flower garden, or simple household repair jobs.
 These are great opportunities to help kids learn to be diligent workers and future employees.

 Here’s an example of partnering with your child in learning to do quality work: